vastbinderj/vastbinderj.github.io/source/_posts/2014-03-11-gvm-with-golang.markdown

 ---
 layout: post
-title: "using gvm with golang"
+title: "using gvm with golang in your development workflow"
 date: 2014-03-11 00:32:40 -0700
 comments: true
 categories: [Golang, How-To, GVM, Linux, OSX]
 ---
-# Using GVM in your Golang development workflow

 Recently I began work on a project using [golang](http://golang.org/), and it quickly became apparent I needed a way to map a Go environment to each project